GeneticlyyH2O/AuthPlugin/README.md

 * `public-url` must match redirect exactly
 * Bot role must be above verified role
 * Port must be accessible
-* I plan to improve this later
+* I plans to improve this later
 ---

 ## If it breaks